nclient/nclient.github.io/examples/asp-net-service.md

 public class WeatherForecastController : ControllerBase, IWeatherForecastController { ... }
 ```
-This should be done if you want your client type to not contain "Сontroller" in the name.
+This should be done if you want your client type not to contain "Сontroller" in the name.
 If you add `INClient` interface, you will get additional NClient features: receive a full http response and change a resilience policy for requests.
-#### Step 6: Add controller to ServiceCollection in Startup.cs
+#### Step 5: Add controller to ServiceCollection in Startup.cs
 ```ruby
 public void ConfigureServices(IServiceCollection services) {